stsrc/stm32_audio_station/README.md

-This repo will contain code for audio station
+This repo will contain code for audio station.

+The main idea is to get something like Akai MPC.